pontazaricardo/Cycles-Nanoseconds-Counter/README.md

 ## Limitations

-Currently, this code works for some ARM CPUs (Cortex A72 in mind) either with 32 or 64 bits (Raspberry pi 3-4).
-In the future, it will be extended to Intel CPUs.
+Originally this code only worked for Cortex A-72 CPUs.
+Now it works for Cortex A-72 and Intel CPUs, with the limitation that for Intel CPUs only the execution time (in nanoseconds) will be measured.